Physics-50/Module-1/docs/week1.md

 ## Checkpoint 1

-**Please note that the first time you access the class Gradescope site you need to do so through Sakai (using the Gradescope link from the items on the left).
-Once you have done so once all Gradescope links in the manual will work going forward.**

 + [Submit Module 1 checkpoint 1 on Gradescope](https://www.gradescope.com/courses/282675/assignments/1392670){:target="_blank"}.

     - The Gradescope assignment includes a sample calculation to ensure you are calculating $$\mu_s$$ and propogating the uncertainty correctly.
+The sample calculation will provide real time feedback.
+This is to ensure you know how to do the calculation before analyzing your data.
+It is not an honor code violation to make changes after receiving the feedback before submission.

     - You will be asked to submit your measured critical angle, coefficient of friction, and propogated uncertainty.
 This data should come from data you collected after settling on a procedure to yield reproducible data and should include averaging 5 data points collected with the same mass in the container all measurements.